-- 10.3 The Plan includes specific policies to support the delivery of infrastructure necessary to support new housing and employment development.
+10.3 The Plan includes specific policies to support the delivery of infrastructure necessary to support new housing and employment development.
 In particular, policies to support new transport provision, open space and community facilities are included in the Plan.
-Site specifics are included in housing site policies for transport, health care and other community facilities which will need to be delivered alongside growth. - 10.4 The Plan also includes policies to ensure that the homes which are delivered within the plan period fully meet objectively assessed local needs.
-Policies to ensure a mix of homes (both in terms of tenure and size) and to require up to 30% affordable housing are also included within the Plan.
+Site specific requirements are included

+- in housing site policies in respect of issues such as transport, education rovision, health care and other community facilities which will need to be delivered alongside growth. - 10.4 The Plan also includes policies to ensure that the homes which are delivered within the plan period fully meet objectively assessed local needs.
+Policies to ensure a mix of homes (both in terms of tenure and size) and to require up to 30% affordable housing on sites of 16 or more homes are also included within the Plan.
 Polices are also included in the plan regarding gypsy and traveller provision and the delivery of exceptions sites (affordable housing on greenfield sites outside of settlement boundaries where it can be demonstrated that there is a local need which cannot be delivered in any other way).